Covid-19 Safety & Procedure

 Here is a whole blog post about "at-home" alternatives to the kit you'd find at the studio.

 If you'd like to purchase equipment, here is an environmentally-friendly and socially-conscious provider (GOTS certified organic materials, zero-waste packaging).
 Use the code SCYOGA10 for 10% off your order.

 Loose, comfy clothing is always best.
 Anything that means you can move freely.

-Yoga is usually practiced barefoot.
+Yoga is practiced barefoot - the studio is a no-shoes zone.
 However, you may want to a have a pair of socks and some layers at the ready for relaxation, especially if you're attending a yin or restorative practice.